influxdata/docs-v2/CONTRIBUTING.md

 7. Copy the InfluxDB `swagger.yml` specific to the new version into the `/api-docs/v<version-number>/` directory.

-8. Commit the changes and push the new branch to Github.
+8. Commit the changes and push the new branch to GitHub.

 These changes lay the foundation for the new version.
 All other changes specific to the new version should be merged into this branch.